 Also, it just doesn’t feel right and signifies a lack of trust.

-If something goes wrong, whose side will they take?
+Consider this: if something goes wrong, will they support you?
 Will they trust that we did everything we could to responsibly rectify the situation?

 4. Refusal to Have a Direct Conversation